 3. LACK OF SELF-AWARENESS

 When people don't understand who they are or how they come across to others, they may find it harder to communicate effectively what they are thinking and feeling.
-Not understanding our past conditioning and how our personalities have evolved can limit our ability to acquire new skills that are suited to our professional desires and aims.
+Not understanding our past conditioning and how our personalities and characters have evolved can limit our ability to acquire new skills that are suited to our professional desires and aims.